Low Value Purchase System

 Description

-All of the public sector, their associated bodies and agencies can use this agreement to buy a wide range of common goods and/or services.
-The value of the contract for these goods and services must not exceed the limits set out in the Procurement Policy Note (PPN) for Public Contract Thresholds 11/23.
+All the public sector, including their associated bodies and agencies can use this agreement to buy a wide range of common goods and services.
+The contract value for these goods and services must stay within the limits in the Procurement Policy Note (PPN) for Public Contract Thresholds 11/23.

-You can use the Low Value Purchase System to award a contract instead of advertising it on Contracts Finder.
-You can either use direct award or run a mini competition (getting multiple suppliers to propose a solution) to select a supplier.
-If you choose direct award, you will need to make sure that it is in line with your corporate procurement policy.
+The low value purchase system (LVPS) allows you to award a contract without advertising it on Contracts Finder.
+You can either use direct award or run a mini competition (getting multiple suppliers to propose a solution).
+If you choose direct award, you must make sure you follow your organisation’s procurement policy.

 You can filter the supplier list by: